 Fees.
 Fees strongly influence your return on investment.
 Read the fine print to find out the management fee that applies to the ETF, and remember that you’ll also need to factor brokerage fees into your calculations when buying and selling ETFs.

-Talk to a financial adviser.
-If you’re unclear about an investment, how it works or its returns, contact a licensed professional to help you learn more.
+Talk to a financial advisor.
+If you’re unclear about an investment, how it works or its returns, contact a financial advisor to help you learn more.

 ETF fees to consider